ethereum/eth2.0-pm/eth2.0-implementers-calls/call_021.md

 **Timestamp: [39:28](https://youtu.be/YB8o_5qjNBc?t=2368)**

-We continue to work on hold-ups.
-Nothing yet.
+We continue to work on roll-ups.
+Nothing to share yet.

 #### 3.3.5 [Runtime Verification](https://github.com/runtimeverification/algorand-verification)